Program Overview

 Professional organizations

-Examples of professional organizations, presented by location, provide essential information on professional development opportunities and networking activities, the examples can also provide access to publications and job opportunities.
+Professional organizations provide essential information on professional development opportunities and networking activities, the examples can also provide access to publications and job opportunities.
+They are a great source of information.